cabarius/ToyBox/ToyBox/ReadMe.md

     * Added item counts it the inventory screen and spell counts to the spellbook when enhanced versions are turned on
     * Inventory - added toggle to let you keep the search active when you dismiss the search bar
     * Fixed long standing bug where Showing the Mass Loot Window with ToyBox triggered a bug in the game that would cause item loss when interacting with the Player Chest
+    * Added bindable button to show the Shared Party Chest anywhere you want
 * (***Narria***) Added annoation in bio for ToyBox generated alignment shifts
 * (***Narria***) Fixed various crashes that would occur if you brought up the mod in different tabs while launching the game and loading into a save
 * (***Narria***) DataViewer views now filter out properties with empty collections